Zarema: Early life

-Zarema was participating in regional and national music competitions and festivals by age 15 and as a young adult, Zarema moved to Kiev, Ukraine to attend university.
+Zarema was participating in regional and national music competitions and festivals by age 15 and as a young adult, Zarema moved to Kyiv, Ukraine to attend university.
 Later, she was invited back to Artek to sing her original music, performing in front of the President of Ukraine, Leonid Kuchma.

 Education and career

-Zarema attended the National University of Theatre, Film and Television in Kiev, Ukraine, where she studied acting for dramatic theatre and film, graduating with a bachelor's degree.
+Zarema attended the National University of Theatre, Film and Television in Kyiv, Ukraine, where she studied acting for dramatic theatre and film, graduating with a bachelor's degree.

 The following year, Zarema met renowned Ukrainian music producer, Mikhail Nekrasov, and collaborated with him to co-write the songs, "Savash" and "Hop Soyle".
 Written in Turkish, both of these songs achieved critical acclaim and were played extensively on radio stations, music channels and nightclubs in many countries throughout Europe, Asia, Canada and Israel.
 She gave live performances on various radio stations and TV programs.

 The success of "Savash" and "Hop Soyle" drew the attention of Sony BMG Music Entertainment Turkey and she ultimately signed a recording contract with Sony to record her debut Turkish album.
 Writing her own music and lyrics, Zarema collaborated with the legendary Turkish producer, Ozan Colakoglu and his production company, Sarı Ev (Yellow House), and also Mustafa Ceceli, Özgür Buldum, and other well-known Turkish producers to produce and promote her self-titled debut album.

-Zarema shot a music video for Atak, one of the songs from the album, in Kiev with the well-known Ukrainian video director, Alan Badoev.
+Zarema shot a music video for Atak, one of the songs from the album, in Kyiv with the well-known Ukrainian video director, Alan Badoev.
 The video was widely viewed and Zarema became the first ever artist in Turkey to exceed 400,000 views on YouTube.
 In 2008, her video became the number one video on all of the most popular music channels in Turkey, including Kral, Genc TV, Viva TV, Number One TV, and Dream TV.

 Zarema's music gained significant media attention and she was featured in numerous newspapers and magazines, appearing on the cover of many, including Hurriyet, Milliyet, Sabah, Vatan, Takvim, and others.